-Release of Funds
+Environmental Review & Release of Funds

-Before Release of Funds can be issued by IEDA, an environmental review process in accordance with the National Environmental Policy Act (NEPA) must take place to ensure compliance with all federal and state laws and regulations.
-For the Generator program, it is anticipated that the activity may be categorically excluded not subject to or exempt from environmental review, depending on the scope of the work.
+Before Release of Funds can be issued by IEDA, an environmental review CEST 24 CFR 58.35(a)(1) process in accordance with the National Environmental Policy Act (NEPA) must take place to ensure compliance with all federal and state laws and regulations.
+An environmental review is an analysis of the impacts of a project on the surrounding environment and the environment's impact on the project itself.
+An environmental review: